MicrosoftDocs/appcenter-docs/docs/distribution/uploading.md

 To release a build to another distribution group, from any place in App Center go to **Distribute > Releases** and then select the release you want to distribute again.
 The release details page opens.
 Select the **Distribute** button in the upper right-hand corner of the screen and select the destination to start the re-release process.
 Follow the steps in the wizard and finally select **Distribute** to send the release to groups/testers or the store.

 ## Mandatory Updates
 Make a release mandatory to force all users to run the same version of your app.
 When you do this, App Center will install the selected update on all tester devices.

 You can only make a release mandatory if your app uses the App Center Distribute SDK.
-Make a release mandatory via the API or by selecting the **Mandatory update** checkbox in the review stage of distributing a release.
+Make a release mandatory by selecting the **Mandatory update** checkbox in the review stage of distributing a release, or you can use the API.

-For mandatory releases, App Center displays a red dot next to the release icon in your releases table under a selected distribution group.
+You can view mandatory releases in App Center by opening **[Your App] > Distribute > Groups > Releases**.
+Mandatory releases are indicated by a red dot.

 ## Link to Releases
 Once you've released successfully, your testers can access the release through email, logging in to App Center, or through a direct link.

 You can find links to specific releases on the release page for private destinations.